SwordfishBE/EasyWarden/README.md

 # HarderWardens Plugin
-Wardens have much more health and deal more damage but they also give good rewards for defeating them!
+Wardens have much more health and deal more damage but they also give better rewards for defeating them!

+Wardens have 500 HP (250hearts), deal 2.2x more damage and drop custom loot by default.

+There are 3 difficulty settings that you can change in the config file - Easy, Normal, Hard.
+More difficulties are planned for future updates.

+You can find detailed information about this plugin on our Wiki https://with-rage-studios-plugins.fandom.com/wiki/Harder_Wardens

 **INSTALATION:**